Article courtesy of PennLive.com

 Written by Sue Gleiter

-Walnut Street will be lined with a “slip n slide” type of material and filled with water from fire hydrants courtesy of Capital Region Water.
+For the duck race, the street was lined with a clear plastic “slip n slide” material and filled with water from nearby fire hydrants.

 Hundreds of spectators gathered along Walnut Street to witness the race as well as a smaller-scale rubber duck race.
 The event raised $4,000 for the Harrisburg Fire Department.

 The winner of the small rubber duck race, Leah Mull, of Harrisburg donated her prize of $1,000 back to the fire department.

 In the end, the police department won the rubber duck raft race.
 For their efforts, both the fire and police departments will be treated to free doughnuts and coffee for one month from Anna Rose Bakery & Coffee Shop in Harrisburg.